CBD Wellness explains why full spectrum CBD products are the most effective

 Pure CBD is just that, an isolated compound of 99.9% that contains nothing else.

-As previously mentioned, the extraction process of raw cannabis separates the plant material from the beneficial compound’s cannabis hemp is comprised of, this includes its terpenes and flavonoids.
-The extraction of CBD oil to CBD isolate further separates and removes the other cannabinoid compounds and terpenes.
+As previously mentioned, the extraction process of raw cannabis separates the plant material from the compounds cannabis hemp is comprised of, this includes its terpenes and flavonoids.
 The steps are similar (carbon dioxide extraction, steam distillation, solvent extraction, lipid extraction), only more processing must be done to isolate CBD to a single compound.

 What Is Broad Spectrum CBD?

 Broad spectrum contains some of the different cannabinoids and terpenes (in smaller amounts than full spectrum).
-Because broad spectrum does contain some cannabinoids and terpenes, it helps minimally generate the entourage effect without THC, just no where as well as full spectrum.
+Because broad spectrum does contain some cannabinoids and terpenes, it helps minimally generate the entourage effect without THC, just not as well as full spectrum.

 Broad spectrum CBD shares similarities with full spectrum, it has one primary difference that separates the two.
-Full spectrum contains trace amounts of THC (0.3% or less), while broad spectrum contains only a negligible THC it’s been removed.
+Full spectrum contains trace amounts of THC (0.3% or less), while broad spectrum contains no THC after it’s been removed.

 Full Spectrum vs. Broad Spectrum – Which Is Better?

-Full spectrum is far superior.
-Full spectrum is hands down the best option when it comes to effective CBD for your health and wellness.
+Full spectrum is the best option when it comes to effective CBD for your health and wellness.
+However, Board Spectrum is still a great option especially for those that can not have THC.

-While broad spectrum utilizes some of the plants extracts which contains CBD, some cannabinoids (thc removed or negligible), and a smaller amounts of terpenes.
-Some broad spectrum products may create the entourage effect, just not as well or effective compared to full spectrum CBD.
+While broad spectrum utilizes the plants extracts which contains CBD, some cannabinoids (thc removed or negligible), and a smaller amount of terpenes.
+Broad spectrum products do create an entourage effect, just not as well compared to full spectrum CBD.

-Again, the main difference between the two is the THC content: full spectrum CBD oil contains legal trace amounts of THC (0.3% or less), and broad spectrum CBD oil has none or negligible amounts.
+Again, the main difference between the two is the THC content: full spectrum CBD oil contains legal trace amounts of THC (0.3% or less), and broad spectrum CBD oil has none.
 THC included with full spectrum CBD oils (>.3%) isn’t enough for consumers to become intoxicated or induce a high.

 Why Should I Use Full Spectrum CBD Oil?